jjangga0214/.dotfiles.kali/MANUAL.md

 # ...
 ```

+## app image launcher

+Download it from [here](https://github.com/TheAssassin/AppImageLauncher) if it's not preinstalled

 ## execute apps with non-root user

 Some apps does not allow running it with **root**.
 Others force using unsafe options(e.g. `--no-sandbox` of _google-chrome_).
 To prevent this, use non-root user.
 Non-root user named **kali** is created through [others/kali.sh](others/kali.sh).
 Basic workaround is like below.